Nonlocal Moments in the Chern Bands of Twisted Bilayer Graphene: Nearly Decoupled nonlocal Moments

 We will now derive a rigorous bound on the entropy which, when combined with the properties of the Wannier functions constructed and the hierarchy of energy scales in the model, implies the existence of temperature window $U s^2 \ll T \ll U$ where the entropy is $O(1)k_B$ per unit cell, reflecting the presence of decoupled moments.
 Our approach to establish the bound is to split the Hamiltonian for the density-density interaction in two pieces, $\H = \H_{\rm cl} + \H'$.
 The first part corresponds to the classical interaction energy associated with the local density operators constructed from the power-law localized Wannier functions whereas the second part contains the non-classical part of the interaction.
 We identify an exponentially degenerate manifold of ground states for $\H_{\rm cl}$.
 This space is spanned by $e^{S_0}$ states at an energy $E_{\rm cl}$ equal to that of the exact ferromagnetic eigenstate of $\H$, where $S_0 = N \log $ is the entropy of decopuled moments.

 We show that $\H'$ (i) lifts the average energy of the $\H_{\rm cl}$ ground states by an amount $N J_{\rm ex}$ and (ii) cannot lower the ground state energy below $E_{\rm cl}$ by more than $N J_{\rm h}$; both terms are of order $ Us^2$ and are computed explicitly below.
 Points (i) and (ii) together imply that the total average energy $\langle \H \rangle$ in the degenerate set of trial states differs from the ground state energy by at most $N J_*$, where $J_* = J_{\rm ex} + J_{\rm h}$.
 This fact is sufficient to rigorously bound the entropy by $S/N \geq S_0/N - \frac{J_*}{T}$.
 The bound holds without any assumptions on the hierarchy of scales but is only non-trivial in the small $s$ limit where we can show that $J_* \sim U s^2$.
 The $\sim s^2$ dependence comes from the fact that $\H'$ acts nontrivially (and non-perturbatively) only on an $\sim s^2$ area of phase space.
 As a result, for $U s^2 \ll T \ll U$, this bound implies an entropy at least of order 1 per site confirming the existence of decoupled moments despite the power law tails of the associated Wannier functions.
+The hierarchy of scales and entropy bound are depicted in Fig. 4(c)-(d).

 We begin by expanding the projected density operator $\rho_\bq$ in terms of the operators $c_{\bR,\alpha}^\dagger c_{\bR',\alpha}$ where $c_{\bR,\alpha}$ is the annihilation operator for the power-law localized Wannier function at site $\bR$ for band $\alpha$.
 Splitting the density in the parts with $\bR = \bR'$ and $\bR \neq \bR'$, we note that the first part yields a classical Hamiltonian $\H_{\rm cl}$ written purely in terms of the Wannier density operators $n_\bR = \sum_\alpha c^\dag_{\bR \alpha} c_{\bR \alpha}$: